About Eizan Railway

 Please wait at the “Boarding Point” signage on a platform.

-You could enter a train from the front door, but please note that you should wait until all the leaving passengers get off the train first.
+You could enter a train from the front door, but please note that you should wait until all the passengers getting off the train get off first.

 How to get off the trains at the other stations than Demachiyanagi